Black Mass (film): Filming

 Principal photography commenced on May 19, 2014, in Boston; actors were seen filming scenes in Dorchester.
-On May 23, some shots were also filmed at Polish American Club (altered to recreate West Broadway's Triple O's Lounge, Whitey's infamous South Boston hangout), on Cambridge Street in Cambridge.
+On May 23, some scenes were also filmed at Polish American Club (altered to recreate West Broadway's Triple O's Lounge, Whitey's infamous South Boston hangout), on Cambridge Street in Cambridge.
 On May 27, filming was taking place in East Boston, where Johnny Depp and Jesse Plemons were seen together on the set.
 Next day on May 28, Joel Edgerton was seen during filming of a scene on Silver Street in South Boston.
 On June 4, Depp was spotted in Lynn during a recreation of the 1982 murders of Brian Halloran and Michael Donahue by Bulger.
-On June 6–7, Depp was seen filming scenes at Copley Square in Boston.
+From June 6 to 7, Depp was seen filming scenes at Copley Square in Boston.

-On June 9, Depp's 51st birthday, he was filming scenes on location in Quincy, where actress Dakota Johnson was in Back Bay, playing Whitey Bulger's longtime former girlfriend, Lindsey Cyr.
+On June 9, Depp's 51st birthday, he was filming scenes on location in Quincy, while Dakota Johnson was in Back Bay, playing Whitey Bulger's longtime former girlfriend, Lindsey Cyr.
 On June 11, shooting was underway in Lynn, where the crew was filming scenes in which Bulger and Stephen Flemmi pick up a prostitute named Deborah Hussey (played by Juno Temple) from the police station.
 Temple was seen on the set.
 On June 16, Depp and Plemons were spotted on the set of the film in South Boston.

 On June 20, news posted some photos from the set of the film, which features classic cars from the film set in South Boston.
 On June 23, Cumberbatch and Depp were spotted during a re-creation of Saint Patrick's Day parade scenes in Lynn.
 On June 24, scenes were shot at the Harvard Club in Boston.
 On June 26, Cumberbatch was spotted with crew while filming around Ashmont Grill in Dorchester.
 On June 29, the pavement outside South Boston High School had graffiti readings of "Stop Forced Busing" and "Press Print the Truth."